What is Prior Learning Assessment (PLA)?

 - All PLA documentation and records will be maintained and housed by the Office of Testing Services.

-- Fill out the PVAMU PLA Request Form.
-This form is necessary to process and apply your exam credits from the exam transcript.
-Before submitting, it is recommended that you review the PLA course equivalency charts and consult with your departmental advisor to discuss how the PLA credits will support your degree plan.
+- Complete the PVAMU PLA Request Form.
+Students must submit the PVAMU PLA Request Form to initiate the evaluation and application of exam credits from their official transcript.
+Prior to submission, students are encouraged to review the PLA course equivalency charts and consult with their departmental advisor to determine how PLA credits may apply toward their degree plan.

 - PLA Credit Approval.
-A letter will be sent to PVAMU Enrollment Services, outlining the approved PLA credits for final articulation.
+Once the evaluation is complete, a formal approval letter outlining the approved PLA credits will be submitted to PVAMU Enrollment Services for final articulation.

-- Viewing PLA Credits.
-Once the credits are articulated, they will be reflected in your Degree Works and included on your Academic Transcript.
+- View Awarded PLA Credits.
+After the credits have been articulated, they will appear in Degree Works and be reflected on the student’s official academic transcript.

 - Do I need to send my exam transcript, or will my high school transcript suffice for my PLA credits to be awarded?
 No, you must send your exam transcript from the PLA agency to the university in order to receive credit.